aspnetboilerplate/aspnetboilerplate/doc/WebSite/Handling-Exceptions.md

 logged nor wrapped into an error response.
 It is left to ASP.NET Core, which reports the request as **499 (Client Closed Request)** and logs it as a debug message.

-Cancellations of requests that are still connected (a server side timeout, for instance) are logged and wrapped as usual.
+Cancellations that are not caused by an aborted request (for example, an `HttpClient` timeout) are logged and wrapped as usual.
+Note that ASP.NET Core's request timeouts middleware (`UseRequestTimeouts`) also aborts the request, so such timeouts are left to ASP.NET Core too, which returns **504 (Gateway Timeout)**.
 If you need a different behavior, you can override the **IsClientCancellation** method of `AbpExceptionFilter` and `AbpExceptionPageFilter`.

 ### Exception Event